Engie and Neoen to Build 1GW Solar Project, With Batteries and Green Hydrogen Included

-French utility Engie and developer Neoen are planning to invest about €1 billion ($1.2 billion) to build a 1-gigawatt solar-powered low carbon energy park in France, comfortably breaking records for Europe's largest solar project and incorporating green hydrogen production to supply transportation and energy needs.
+French utility Engie and developer Neoen are planning to invest about €1 billion ($1.2 billion) to build a 1-gigawatt solar-powered, low-carbon energy park in France, comfortably breaking records for Europe's largest solar project and incorporating green hydrogen production to supply transportation and energy needs.

-The Horizeo project in western France’s Nouvelle-Aquitaine region will also include the development of a data center that would use power from the project.
-Engie said remaining power not used by the green hydrogen electrolyzer or data center would be contracted via power-purchase agreements, with no plans to take advantage of France’s renewable tendering programs.
+The Horizeo project in western France’s Nouvelle-Aquitaine region will also include the development of a data center that will use power generated by the project.
+Engie said that remaining power not used by the green hydrogen electrolyzer or data center would be contracted out via power-purchase agreements, with no plans to take advantage of France’s renewable tendering programs.

-“This is a real break with the current economic model of renewable energies in France,” Gwenaëlle Avice-Huet, deputy CEO of Engie in charge of Renewables, said in a statement.
-“We are also committed to carrying out an exemplary project in terms of environmental and societal approach.
-The upcoming public debate will allow us, in particular, to enrich and feed all the components of the project."
+“This is a real break with the current economic model of renewable energies in France,” Gwenaëlle Avice-Huet, deputy CEO of Engie in charge of renewables, said in a statement.
+“We are also committed to carrying out an exemplary project in terms of the environmental and societal approach.
+The upcoming public debate will allow us...to enrich and feed all the components of the project."

 Part of the solar array will also be used for agriculture.
-The region is heavily forested and any land cleared for the 1,000-hectare project will need to be offset, with interest, by tree planting elsewhere.
+The region is heavily forested, and any land cleared for the 1,000-hectare project will need to be offset, with interest, by tree-planting efforts elsewhere.

 The plans are to be debated with the local community of Saucats.
 The municipality is named as a project partner along with RTE, France’s transmission system operator.